 Practice, practice, and practice some more.
 Since I started this class, I told you that I have gone through several icing bags and cake boards.

-I also recommend, if you are eating it especially, to not stick with the traditional chocolate or vanilla.
-So far I have made a earl grey tea cake and apple pie cake.
+I also recommend if you are eating it especially, to not stick with the traditional chocolate or vanilla.
+So far I have made an earl grey tea cake and apple pie cake.
 Before I leave today, I will have cooked a S’mores cake that we will decorate tomorrow.

 10. Ombre is Way Easier Than It Looks

-She uses four different shades and has three layers.
-I opted for three shades and two layers.
+She uses 4 different shades and has 3 layers.
+I opted for 3 shades and 2 layers.
 Yet, her steps are easy to understand and made for a beautiful cake.

 ***One thing I am still learning is that one layer is one whole cake recipe.
 I had always made one recipe and split it in half.
 No more!***